mfidino/mfidino.github.io/blog/_posts/2022-2-1-a_simple_static_occupancy_model.md

 Given the data we generated above, the two detection models I presented are equivalent.
 Let's write them both out in NIMBLE.

-## Model 1: static occupancy model with independent Bernoulli trials at the observation level
+## Model 1: a static occupancy model with independent Bernoulli trials at the observation level

 To be honest, it takes more code to simulate these data then it does to write it out in NIMBLE.
 To fit the model to the data we simulated above we need to write out the model using NIMBLE's syntax and then prepare all the necessary objects to supply to the model.
 To do this we'll load the `nimble` package, as well as `MCMCvis`, which provides some excellent model summary tools.